Possible and impossible conditionals for team logics: Weak Conditionals

-\section{Weak conditionals}
+\section{Weak Conditionals}

-Having proved that some kinds of languages (union closed, convex, intersection closed) do not admit conditionals that are well-behaved according to our stringent requirements, a natural further venue of investigation is then whether such logics can be enriched (without losing their closure properties) with ``conditionals'' satisfying weaker constraints.
-It has been claimed, e.g., by van Fraassen (\cite{Fra1973}) that the essential features that warrant a binary connective $>$ being considered a conditional are Modus Ponens and a special case of the Deduction Theorem, which he calls the \emph{Introduction Rule}:
+Having shown that certain classes of languages (union closed, convex, intersection closed) do not admit conditionals that are well-behaved with respect to stringent or even feeble requirements, a natural question is whether well-behaved conditionals can still exist in the remaining cases, or when we weaken the constraints further.

+It has been claimed, e.g., by van Fraassen (\cite{Fra1973}) that the essential features that warrant a binary connective $>$ being considered a conditional are Modus Ponens and \emph{Introduction Rule}, a special case of the Deduction Theorem: